-1. Identification of relevant risks, including tax risks, through the collection and analysis of internal and external information.

-2. Assessment of those risks, for each of the business areas and support units, prioritising the most relevant risks and obtaining the different Individual Risk Maps.

-3. Response to risk through the allocation of responsibilities for the most relevant risks and the definition of action plans to effectively contribute to their management.

-- 4. Regular monitoring and control of risks, through indicators defined for the most relevant risks, the annual update of Risk Maps, and the monitoring of actions designed for their mitigation. - 5.
+Comunicación y Reporting 5.
+M - 1.
+Identification of relevant risks, including tax risks, through the compilation of internal and external information. - 2.
+Evaluation of those risks, for each of the business areas and support the most relevant risks and obtaining the different Individual Risk Maps. - 3.Response to risk through the allocation of responsibilities for the most relevant Risks and the definition of action plans to contribute effectively to their management. - 4.Regular monitoring and control of risks, through indicators defined in respect of most of the relevant risks, the annual update of Risk Maps, and the monitoring of actions designed for their mitigation. - 5.
 Regular and transparent communication of the results to Senior Management, the Audit and Compliance Committee and the Board of Directors, providing feedback and thus contributing to the continuous improvement of the process.